 Follow-up.
 Reconnect with the student to make sure that they successfully connected with the resources that you suggested.
 This reminds them that you care about them, and helps you understand where they’re at in the process of building their support system.

 Resource wasn’t what the student needed.
 This is a normal part of the process to get help.
 Ask follow-up questions to understand what about the resource didn’t fit their needs, and to determine which other resources may be a better fit.

 Severity of situation unclear.
 It’s possible the severity of the situation won’t be obvious, and you won’t know which resource is the best fit.
-In that case always consult with an RD, GLO Dean, CAPS, or the Office of Postdoctoral Affairs.
+In that case always consult with a Resident Director, GLO Dean, CAPS, or the Office of Postdoctoral Affairs.

 “Thank you for being so open with me.
 I want to continue this conversation, and I also want to make sure that you’re getting the help you need.
 I really think you may find ______ to be a very helpful and comforting resource.”